Skip to main content

 To help celebrate 60 years of Housing Rights, we have captured our history and the history of housing in Northern Ireland in our special anniversary book.
 By ordering a limited-edition hardback version of the book, you’ll help us honour our past and strengthen our future.

-Recommended donation to order the book is £15 per book plus postage.
+Recommended donation to order the book is £20 per book which includes postage.

 Housing Rights Chair Rose Crozier, United Nations Special Rapporteur on the Right to Adequate Housing Mr Balakrishnan Rajagopol and Housing Rights CEO Kate McCauley at the Housing Rights 60th anniversary event in the Long Gallery, Parliament Buildings, Stormont